Send us an email with your question and we'll get back to you as soon as we can!

 Please note that when you log out of the lab's computers, all files stored on the computer will be deleted.
 Please store all files on an external storage device or cloud storage before logging off.

-Current UBC students can purchase a one-year license to use Esri’s desktop GIS software on their personal computers through the UBC Web Store.
-This $30 license includes ArcGIS desktop software and extensions.
+Current UBC students can purchase a one-year license to use Esri’s desktop GIS software on their personal computers through the Faculty of Forestry.
+This $20 license includes ArcGIS desktop software and extensions.
 Access to Esri training at a reduced cost is also available.
 For faculty, staff, and departmental purchases, please contact Forestry IT, the managers of UBC's Esri site license, at (ithelp@forestry.ubc.ca).

 For more information, please visit gis.ubc.ca/software.